 - Playing calming music right before bedtime will also help your baby develop healthy routines.
 If he hears the calming music at the same time each night, he’s more likely to get to sleep around the same time, have a healthy REM cycle during sleep, and wake up at a good hour.
 This can set the stage for his habits and wellbeing for the rest of his life!

-White noise is noise that occurs naturally in any environment that helps to block out other sounds.
+White noise is the noise that occurs naturally in any environment that helps to block out other sounds.
 Usually, white noise refers to naturally occurring sounds such as waves on a beach or the sounds of the rainforest.
 Here are some reasons why white noise can help your baby when falling asleep:

 - White noise has been proven to help people relax enough to fall asleep.
 Babies become accustomed to having noise around them all the time, so the quiet environment before sleep can be shocking to the system.
 White noise creates sounds that help soothe your child when the rest of the house is quiet.